The tallest man-made structure in your state

 Idaho: Dworshak Dam, Ahsahka

-Idaho’s Dworshak Dam reaches a whopping height of 717 feet (219m).
-This straight concrete gravity dam has prevented nearly $3 billion (£2.2m) in potential flood damages since its opening in 1973.
-It’s also the third tallest dam in the US.
+Idaho’s Dworshak Dam reaches a whopping height of 717 feet.
+This straight concrete gravity dam has prevented up to $3 billion in potential flood damages since its opening in 1973, and is the third tallest dam in the US.
 You’ll find it along the North Fork of the Clearwater River, with the surrounding area home to forest and mountains.

 Songquan Deng/Shutterstock